John Bere

 Due to the expansion of the assize system in the early 1600s, the common law judges were unable to cope with the additional workload, and the King's Serjeant was often called on to act as an extra judge of assize.
 Bere carried out this function on at least nine occasions.
 He seems to have been extremely conscientious in performing his duties.
 In 1613 he was on assize for 68 days, travelling across most of the southern half of Ireland.
 In 1615 he went on assize twice, for a total of 92 days.

 He served as Commissioner of the Irish Court of Wards in 1610, 1613 and 1615.
 He sat on a commission to inquire into the King's title to lands in County Wexford in 1611, and on a similar commission for County Longford and County Leitrim in 1615.
 He was knighted in 1615 for his impressive services to the Crown.

-In the only Irish Parliament (1613–15) called in the reign of King James I of England, Bere was one of the two MPs returned for Carlow Borough, the other being his fellow Law Officer, Sir Robert Jacobe, the Solicitor-General for Ireland.
+In the only Irish Parliament (1613–15) called in the reign of James I of England, Bere was one of the two MPs returned for the borough of Carlow, the other being his fellow Law Officer, Sir Robert Jacobe, the Solicitor-General for Ireland.
 His seat in Parliament did not then disqualify him from also sitting as an extra judge of assize: although such an arrangement would be impossible now, several High Court judges sat in the Irish House of Commons of 1613–15 in the Crown interest.
 He also became a burgess of Carlow under the new royal charter granted to the town in 1613, which provided for a corporation of twelve.
 He died in 1617.